-With most of the country still under lockdown, millions of small business owners across the country have been forced to switch to a distributed workforce model.
-Thankfully, modern technologies have made the prospect of switching to remote work less daunting than it might otherwise be.
-In fact, many companies have fully and enthusiastically begun to embrace the distributed workforce model.
-Most notably, Jack Dorsey — CEO of Twitter and Square — recently announced that all of his employees will have the option to continue working from home, even after the nationwide shelter-in-place orders have been lifted.
+The last few years have seen millions of small business owners across the country shifting to a distributed workforce model.
+Thankfully, modern technologies have made the switch to remote work less daunting than it might otherwise be.
+In fact, many companies have fully embraced the distributed workforce model.

 The good news, however, is that this is a process that most employers can navigate successfully.
 But in order to make the transition to remote work as simple as possible for you and for your team, it will be essential to understand the potential pitfalls (and how to avoid them).
 With that in mind, this article will outline three major steps that any employer who’s leaning towards remote work should be sure to attend to.